Don't forget to check out the Tips & FAQ section in the post!

 This easy sour cream chocolate cake uses a cake mix as the base and a few extra ingredients to make it extra moist, and to give it that from scratch, homemade taste but in much less time.

-The great thing about this cake is that it’s so easy and quick to mix up thanks to the fact that you’ll start with a cake mix and you’ll only use one bowl.
+I feel like the great thing about this cake is that it’s so easy and quick to mix up, because you’ll start off with a cake mix and you’re only going to use one bowl.
+Win!

 Table of Contents: